jcatrysse/jira2redmine_migration/README.md

    that are enabled and mapped in `migration_mapping_custom_fields` are sent to Redmine, including system fields such as `resolution` when you add them to the mapping table.
-3. **Push (`push`)** – executes in two steps so issue creation and later updates are independently restartable.
-The first step lists rows in `READY_FOR_CREATION` and creates the Redmine issues **without** a description, capturing the Redmine identifiers and moving each row to `READY_FOR_UPDATE`.
+3. **Push (`push`)** – executes in three steps so issue creation, link rewriting, and final updates are independently restartable.
+The first step lists rows in `READY_FOR_CREATION` and creates the Redmine issues **without** a description, capturing the Redmine identifiers and moving each row to `READY_FOR_REWRITE`.
    A dry run (`--dry-run`) prints the payload summary and warns about attachments that still require attention in `migration_mapping_attachments` (e.g. files stuck in `PENDING_DOWNLOAD` or `PENDING_UPLOAD`).
 When `--confirm-push` is